e-graveyard/drone-eks-deploy/README.md

 The image is publicly available at the Docker Hub in [caian/drone-eks-plugin][plugin-docker].
-Alternatively, you can build your own image and push it at your registry:
+Alternatively, you can build your own image and push it to your registry:

 ```sh
 $ docker build -t drone-eks-deploy .